Updated March 2020

 The Lowdown on the NCL Breakaway

-• Crowds: The ship can carry some 5,000 passengers and the most consistent complaint on cruise forums is about lines and crowds.
+• Crowds: The ship can carry some 5,000 passengers and the most consistent complaint about the Breakaway on cruise forums is about lines and crowds.
 But with a little flexibility we dodged most of the crowds.

 For example, it was impossible to find an empty lounge chair on the pool deck in the morning, but after lunch I could reliably snag one with a view of the sprinklers, so we did more swimming in the afternoon.

-One waitress even made a point of waiting until TT had eaten half her dinner before bringing out her lemonade, so she wouldn’t fill up on it before eating.
+One waitress even made a point of waiting until Tiny Traveler had eaten half her dinner before bringing out her lemonade, so she wouldn’t fill up on it before eating.
 Talk about knowing your customer —and her parents.

-*While we booked our cruise independently, NCL arranged our seating at Jungle Fantasy.
+*While we booked our cruise independently, NCL upgraded our room and arranged our seating at Jungle Fantasy.